Ricardosgeral/relier/README.md

 This library is relatively simple to use, and has margin for improvement.
-You just need to look at the [*py3nextion_lib.py*](https://github.com/Ricardosgeral/relier/blob/master/py3nextion_lib.py), and use it alongside with [*nextionApp.py*](https://github.com/Ricardosgeral/relier/blob/master/nextionApp.py) all the components (to be accessed by the server) defined in the Nextion Editor.
+You just need to look at the [*py3nextion_lib.py*](https://github.com/Ricardosgeral/relier/blob/master/py3nextion_lib.py), and use it alongside with [*nextionApp.py*](https://github.com/Ricardosgeral/relier/blob/master/nextionApp.py) that has all the components (to be accessed by the server) defined in the Nextion Editor.
 Of course, you need to know how to use the Nextion commands.
 For that, see [*instructions set*](https://nextion.itead.cc/resources/documents/instruction-set/).
-- Use of the library [*pygsheets*](https://github.com/nithinmurali/pygsheets), alongside with library [*pandas*](https://pandas.pydata.org/index.html), to collect data from multiple sensors and write them in google sheets.
+- Use of the library [*pygsheets*](https://github.com/nithinmurali/pygsheets), alongside with library [*pandas*](https://pandas.pydata.org/index.html), to collect data from multiple sensors and write them in Google sheets.
 - Use the library [*CSV*](https://docs.python.org/3.6/library/csv.html) to write the data (as dictionary variable) in rows.
 - Use of the library [*configparser*](https://docs.python.org/3/library/configparser.html) to have a *.ini* file with the inputs.